Organization Dashboard (Beta)

 The Top Repositories by Contribution graph presents a ranked list of repositories that received contributions during the analyzed period.

-Repositories are ranked based on several factors, including technology used, effective output, total output, size increase, and waste ratio.
+Repositories are ranked based on several factors, including technology used, effective output, total output, and size increase.

 This chart provides insights into which repositories saw the most activity and highlights areas of focus, efficiency, and growth across the organization’s codebase.